-The Resident/ Fellow Council (RFC) is a group of residents and fellows that represent all in-training members of the AAP and the specialty at large.
+The Resident/ Fellow Council (RFC) represents all in-training members of the AAP and the specialty at large.
 Our focus is on developing and sustaining a vibrant resident body and advocating on behalf of all trainees.
 Members of the RFC serve on various national AAP committees and the Board of Trustees, help plan educational and networking sessions for the AAP's Annual Meeting, provide mentorship, develop leaders in academic physiatry and advance the specialty.
 We hope you'll get active in our community!

-Workshop for Medical Students, Residents & Fellows - Procedures in PM&R
+Workshop for Residents & Fellows - Procedures in PM&R

 Fellowship & Job Fair

 Opening Ceremony & President's Welcome Reception

 Poster Gallery Reception

 Resident & Fellow Networking Night at Topgolf Orlando

 Fostering Wellness in Trainees: More than Reducing Work Hours

 Academic Career Paths: Developing the Next Generation of Academicians